Devoted to Sustainable Floristry, created with love.

 - 5 – 5:30ish: Share & Decompress

-- Dinner on your own (but I’ll probably reserve a spot at a local pub in case a group wants to try to meet up)
+- Dinner on your own (but we have a reservation at the local pub, Spyhop, in case a group wants to try to meet up – totally optional)

 Tuesday April 9: